-Without the proper communications from management of the two merging institutions, rumors begin to take hold rapidly, not only among employees, who fear losing their jobs, but among consumers, who wonder: “Will I receive the same level of service?”
+Without highly effective communication from the management of the two merging institutions, rumors begin to take hold rapidly, not only among employees, who fear losing their jobs, but among customers, who wonder: “Will I receive the same level of service?”

-Many consumers may not stick around to find out, which negates one of the primary drivers underpinning most mergers — adding accountholders.
+Many may not stick around to find out, which negates one of the primary drivers underpinning most mergers — adding account holders.

-Mishandled or nonexistent communications can lead to the exit of both consumers and staff, notes a white paper on merger communications from Stackpole.
-On the other hand, “Open, honest, timely communications informing both employees and consumers of the rationale behind the deal and important details at every stage of the process” will help retain staff and keep consumers on board, the paper says.
+Messaging that is mishandled or nonexistent can lead to the exit of both customers and staff, the brand and creative agency Stackpole says in a white paper about merger communications strategies.
+On the other hand, “open, honest, timely communications informing both employees and consumers of the rationale behind the deal and important details at every stage of the process” will help retain staff and keep customers on board, the paper says.

 Despite Importance, Merger Communications Are Often Ignored